i-abdullahirshad/gamepadscheck/src/content/articles/bluetooth-audio-delay-controller.md

 ### **The simplest setup that works**

-If you want to stop thinking about this, one of these two combinations solves it:
+If you want to stop thinking about this, and avoid the complications of [wired vs wireless controller](/wired-vs-wireless-controller/) setups entirely, one of these two combinations solves it:

 - **Controller wired, headphones wireless.** Frees the band for audio and improves input timing
 - **Controller wireless on its dongle, headphones wired into the controller.** Keeps your hands free of cables and removes audio delay entirely